aymhenry/Python_CERA/Cycle2Py_NewDesgin/Class_Condenser/readme.md

 - In Condenser_Test.py, class is called three times, one for each type of cooling, and then cond method is called.
 - Some approved and tested classes is used from the other classes, example CoolPrp.py class.
-- method exf, is found in external common class (HeatExch), not all methods in this class is  used in Condenser class, only method exf.
+- method exf, is found in external common class (exf4Cond_Evap), this class is used on both Condenser and Evaporator class.

 ## Available function for test